strafe27/bus-tracker/README.md

 ### Visualization
 The data can be visualized to track the movement of buses in real-time, providing insights into bus routes and locations.

----

-This version improves clarity and provides a more structured explanation of each part of the system.